 Oh, wooonderful, Damas!
 I was afraid of not being allowed to take photos inside the museum.
 I will pay for that extra ticket and take pictures of EVERYTHING!
 Plus 500 selfies in front of Tutankhamun’s gold mask!
 By the way, 1,000 more selfies next to the mummy of Tutankhamun!

 Well, well, well.
-Calm down.
 I love to see your excitement for Ancient Egypt … but now I have two notes for you.

-First, even if you purchase that ticket to take pictures, you can’t use your camera in the Royal Mummies Room, nor in the crowded room that features Tutankhamun’s mask and other items.
+First, even if you purchase that ticket to take pictures inside, you can’t use your camera or smartphone in the Royal Mummies Room, nor in the crowded room that features Tutankhamun’s mask and other items.
 And don’t try to take hidden photos.
 The rooms are monitored very carefully.

-Finally, a correction.
+And secondly, a correction.
 The mummy of Tutankhamun is not in the Museum of Cairo.
 You can see him in his own tomb, in the enigmatic Valley of the Kings, Luxor.
-I’ll show the mummy and the tomb in great details in this blog.
+I’ll show you the mummy and the tomb in great details in this blog.
+(Yes, the golden mask is in the museum.
+And it’s the most popular item.)

 The exterior of the building

-I invite you to see all of this right now with me.
-Get ready, because I have some interesting things to show.
-Have you ever seen papyrus (the plant) and the Lotus flower?
-Well, you will see them now!
+I certainly have some interesting things to show.
+Have you ever seen papyrus (the plant) and Lotus flower?

 Did you like it?